mdbooth/rhbztools/README.rst

-notequals, or !=                        is not equal to anyexact, in                            is equal to any of the strings substring                               contains the string casesubstring                           contains the string (exact case) notsubstring                            does not contain the string anywordssubstr                          contains any of the strings allwordssubstr                          contains all of the strings
+notequals, or !=                        is not equal to anyexact, in                            is equal to any of the strings substring                               contains the string casesubstring, or contains              contains the string (exact case) notsubstring                            does not contain the string anywordssubstr                          contains any of the strings allwordssubstr                          contains all of the strings